-It is not unusual in the Gold Coast area and Northern New South Wales for lawyers to have already acted for both parties in a proposed conveyance, due to past dealings with those clients.
+It is not unusual in the Gold Coast and Northern New South Wales areas for lawyers to have already acted for both parties in a proposed conveyance, due to past dealings with those clients.

-Attwood Marshall face this situation regularly because we have such a large client base in this area.
+Attwood Marshall Lawyers face this situation regularly because we have such a large client base in this area.

 There are also some real estate agents (hopefully not many!) who actively refer both parties in a conveyance to the same solicitor or conveyancer because they believe that this will make things easier and not cost as much.

 Solicitors can act for both parties in a conveyance but they must disclose this fact to both parties and they must also advise them that:-

 - The lawyer might not be able to give all of the information relevant to the matter to all of the parties; and